mkcjeb/mkcjbantugon.github.io/_posts/2024-03-10-Air-France-Marketing.md

   filter(Keyword %in% top_words) %>% # Filter rows where Keyword matches any of the top words arrange(desc(Total_Volume_Bookings), desc(Clicks), desc(Impressions), Avg_Cost_per_Click)
 ```
-STRATEGY
+<b>STRATEGY</b><br>
 We utilize the marketing funnel in this case study dataset which is the model of the customer journey.
 It represents the buying stages people go through after becoming aware of a business, service, or product (Semrush, 2023).The funnel starts with "Awareness", "Consideration", "Conversion", and "Loyalty".
 This shows the customers narrowing as the journey progresses toward purchase.
 From this marketing funnel, we decided to create our strategy which is to reverse it.
 We want to create a lookalike audiences to reverse the marketing funnel and generate high-quality leads.
 This is aligned with the study of Naira Perez (2022) who is now using the social media platforms to help us create personas based on data we know is accurate and then targeting them.
 According to Perez(2022), interest-based marketing is a good starting point but misses the mark many times.
 In one of the study conducted on the accuracy of Facebook activity on their interest-based ads, they found that only  30% of interests Facebook listed were not real interests.
 This means that if your ad is based on the list of interests, you could miss the mark about 30% of the time.
 With this reverse marketing funnel, instead of feeding this theoretical funnel to cold audiences, we want to go first at the end of the funnel and  generate a list of cold audiences so similar to our current converters that they may be almost considered warm audiences.
 As Perez (2022) recommended, with this strategy we need to consider our campaign more competitive in a way that the goal for lookalike audiences is not only to be good at converting but also at engagement.
 This means they will also spread awareness to other potential lookalike audiences.

-Our KPIs in Reverse Marketing Funnel
+<b>Our KPIs in Reverse Marketing Funnel</b><br>
 This model is in perspective of maximizing the return on investment (ROI) but at the same time retaining customers, and lowering the cost.
 Our model will start on "Total Number of Booking" which is the part of "Conversion and Loyalty".
 It will be followed by "Clicks" which will be represented by "Consideration" then "Impression" which in this case is "Awareness".
-Finally, the "Average Cost per Click" is also considered to minimize the cost impact.
+Finally, the "Average Cost per Click" is also considered to minimize the cost impact.<br>

 As per Wordstream, quality Score has a direct correlation on success in Google Ads and Microsoft Ads which means higher ROI.
 High quality scores lower both the cost per click and the cost per conversion.
-Moreover, it can also improve the ad position that increases the likelihood of customers clicking on the ads.
+Moreover, it can also improve the ad position that increases the likelihood of customers clicking on the ads. <br>

-Results of Reverse Marketing Funnel using the dataset
+<b>Results of Reverse Marketing Funnel using the dataset</b><br>
 The table shows that the first top 20 of the top performing campaigns who are the "Air Branded" and "Air France Brand & French Destinations".
 The most relevant keywords results are airfrance, air france, [airfrance], and airfrance com.
 While "Exact" match type topped the ranking, majority of match type is "Broad" with few "Advanced" as well.
 For the publisher name, there are several who make it to the top which comprises of "Google_US", "Google_Global", "Yahoo_US", "MSN_US", and "Overture_Global".

 ```